Anna Demidova: Funeral

 A state funeral was held on 17 July 1998, in Peter and Paul Cathedral in St. Petersburg for the Romanov family, Demidova, and the other victims killed by the Bolsheviks 80 years earlier.
 Demidova's grandniece, Natalie Demidova, was among the attendees.
 At the time, leaders of the Russian Orthodox Church did not attend because they disputed the identification of victims.

 Canonization

-In 2000, the Russian Orthodox Church canonized all seven members of the Russian royal family: Nicholas and Alexandra, and their five children.
+In 2000, the Russian Orthodox Church canonized all seven members of the Russian Imperial Family: Nicholas and Alexandra, and their five children.

+Anna and other members of the court who stayed with the royal family until their last moments, ending up being murdered by the Bolsheviks, were also canonized.

 In literature and drama

 Demidova is featured as a character in the play, Ekaterinburg (2013) by D. Logan.
 It explores the time in captivity of the Romanovs and their retainers in the Ipatiev House in Ekaterinburg.